Looking for awesome Paleo travel foods?

 Prepackaged real food is basically nonexistent.

-But there are a few good options that have saved me so much stress while still providing a decent real food snack when necessary.
+But there are a few good options that have saved me a lot of headache while traveling.
 I like to keep a few of these prepackaged Paleo snacks on hand at all times, in case I need a simple solution while out and about.

 I keep at least one high protein snack in my purse for emergency situations, and there’s always a larger stash in my pantry for restocking.
 For scheduled trips, I plan ahead and stock up on all my favorites.